Nola’s pitching, Bruce’s power lead Phillies over Mets 8-3

 Phillies: Arrieta has bone spurs in his right elbow and will be checked to see whether surgery is needed.
 He is 8-7 with a 4.67 ERA.

 Mets: OF Michael Conforto (back) entered in the seventh inning.
-Manager Mickey Callaway said Conforto should be OK to start after the break.
+Callaway said Conforto should be OK to start after the break.

 UP NEXT